Zaechus/kingslayer/README.md

 ### Creating and Running your own World

-Worlds are defined with JSON.
-An example can be found on the [wiki](https://github.com/Maxgy/kingslayer/wiki/).
-Deploying the world to the command line looks like this:
+Worlds can be created with RON or JSON.
+Running the world on the command line looks like this:
 ```rust
 use kingslayer::Cli;